promodeagro/promodeagro-mcp/README.md

-# 🛒 E-commerce MCP Server - Aurora Spark Product Catalog
+# 🛒 E-commerce MCP Server - Product Catalog

 **AI-powered e-commerce product catalog operations through Model Context Protocol (MCP)**

-A comprehensive MCP server providing intelligent product browsing and catalog analysis for the Aurora Spark e-commerce platform.
+A comprehensive MCP server providing intelligent product browsing and catalog analysis for e-commerce platforms.
 Built with FastMCP framework and designed for seamless integration with AI agents and development environments like Cursor IDE.

 ## 🎯 Overview

 ### What is this MCP Server?

-The **E-commerce MCP Server** is a specialized tool server that enables AI agents to interact with Aurora Spark's product catalog through standardized MCP protocols.
+The **E-commerce MCP Server** is a specialized tool server that enables AI agents to interact with e-commerce product catalogs through standardized MCP protocols.
 It provides intelligent product browsing, category analysis, and inventory insights with real-time data from AWS DynamoDB.

 ### Key Capabilities